After drinking some of the best coffee in Seattle including cappuccinos, pour-over and cold brews, we share our picks the best Seattle coffee shops.

 Caffe Ladro has eight Seattle locations.
 We visited the downtown location at 801 Pine Street, Seattle, WA 98101, United States.

-With dinner plans in Fremont, it was a no-brainer for us to check out Milstead & Co, where coffee choices are not limited to one roaster.
-The shop showcases beans from the best roasters in the US and Canada such as Bows & Arrows (Victoria), Kuma (Seattle), Intelligentsia (Chicago), Wrecking Ball (San Francisco), Supersonic (Berkeley) and Ruby (Wisconsin).
+With dinner plans in Fremont, it was a no-brainer for us to check out Milstead & Co, where some of Seattle’s best coffee choices are not limited to one roaster.
+This coffee shop showcases beans from the best roasters in the US and Canada such as Bows & Arrows (Victoria), Kuma (Seattle), Intelligentsia (Chicago), Wrecking Ball (San Francisco) and Ruby (Wisconsin).

 Daryl chose a pour-over made with Honduras Carlos Ramos beans from Bows & Arrows and flavors of vanilla and watermelon.
 Mindi had a Honduras cold brew made with Intelligentsia beans and rocking flavors like raisin and jasmine flowers.

 It’s common for bars to offer multiple selections from breweries, distillers and vintners.
-We ask why can’t the same thing happen for coffee.
+We ask if the same can thing apply to coffee.
 Milstead & Co. answers this question with a resounding yes.

 Located on the second floor of the historic Pike Place Market, Storyville serves up cappuccinos in a tony space with outstanding views of the Seattle waterfront.
 Starting at 6:59 each morning, the Storyville baristas artfully prepare espresso drinks with expertise and finesse.